SchildCode/EpXL/README.md

 <p align="center"><img src="images/Fig10.png" alt="Pareto-front function"/><br/><sub>Example of use of the user function *EpXL_ParetoFront*.
 Cases on the Pareto front are flagged as TRUE</sub></p>
 <p align="center"><img src="images/Fig11.png" alt="Pareto-front function"/><br/><sub>Sort all the output rows, using the *EpXL_PareroFront* column as key, to separate out the cases that are on the ParetoFront</sub></p>

 - EpXL is written in Visual Basic for Applications (VBA), which you are free to edit.
 One of the routines is dedicated to user-code to modify to automate your own tasks.
 There are many on-line resources for learning VBA, such as *'Excel VBA for Dummies'* 3rd Ed.
+If you want new functions, or are happy to share your own improvements to EpXL, contact the author (see below).
 - EpXL checks GitHub for updates when you open the workbook (only if the last time it checked was 2+ days ago).
 An update message is shown in the splash-screen window.

 ### Installation and activation
 - Simply download the spreadsheet file and open it in Microsoft Excel.
 No installation or registration is needed.